Browse

 Notes

-The verso of drawingb 5, and drawings 6 to 8, show developing designs for a monument in the form of a sarcophagus.
+The verso shows developing designs for a monument in the form of a sarcophagus.

 In a letter dated 14 May 1815, Lady Bridport thanked Soane for his recent letter enclosing a proposed design, 'which as a drawing I greatly admire, but I am not certain that when executed for the church, it would quite suit my ideas; indeed in this undertaking I wish to be entirely satisfied' (Priv.
 Corr.
 XIII.H.28).
-Drawings 6 to 8, and the verso of drawing 5 show the design to which she refers.
+The verso of this drawing show the design to which she refers.
 The sarcophagus is surmounted by a feature composed of two S-shaped scrolls, incorporating paterae and foliage and capped by a shell.
-Drawing 6 has an escallop between the scrolls and an imaginative arrangement of naval trophies, including flags, cannons and clouds of gun smoke behind the stern of a battleship.
-Drawings 7 and 8 show the acroterion as capped with a palm leaf-ornament, which is included as a rough design in the margins of drawing 6.

-As in drawing 4, the date inscribed by George Bailey on drawings 5 and 6 was added after the drawings were completed, probably when Bailey served as Soane Museum curator from 1837 to 1860, and in these cases Bailey's dates are inaccurate.
+As in SM 63/6/51, the date inscribed by George Bailey on this drawing was added after it was completed, probably when Bailey served as Soane Museum curator from 1837 to 1860, and in these cases Bailey's dates are inaccurate.

 Level